Dele Alli: Decline

-In 2018, Dele was considered the world's most expensive midfielder from a transfer value perspective by the CIES; his form faded, however, in subsequent seasons, resulting in him losing his place in the England team in 2019 and becoming a fringe player for Spurs in the following years.
+In 2018, Dele was considered the world's most expensive midfielder from a transfer value perspective by the CIES.
+His form faded, however, in subsequent seasons, resulting in him losing his place in the England team in 2019 and becoming a fringe player for Tottenham Hotspur in the following years.
 In 2022, after Dele was loaned to Beşiktaş from Everton, Phil McNulty described his career trajectory as a "dramatic decline... from the golden boy of English football to lost talent".
-José Mourinho claimed that despite being immensely talented, he was 'fucking lazy' and lacked determination.
-Many have blamed Dele's lack of work ethic, desire to improve and dedication for his decline; although certain personal issues may have also played a part.
+His decline was widely discussed by pundits and journalists, with explanations including loss of form, injuries, changes in role, and reduced confidence.
+Some commentators also questioned his application and consistency, though Dele later spoke publicly about personal difficulties during this period.

 Personal life

 Dele was born in Milton Keynes, Buckinghamshire, to a Yoruba Nigerian father, Kehinde, and an English mother, Denise.
 Kehinde moved to the United States a week after Dele's birth.
 He was initially brought up by his mother, who suffered from alcohol problems.
 At the age of nine, he moved to Nigeria with his father, where he spent two years in an international school, before returning to Milton Keynes to live with his mother.
 Dele went to Stantonbury Campus and The Radcliffe School in Wolverton.

 At the age of 13, he moved into the family home of Alan and Sally Hickford, parents of another footballer from MK Dons's youth system and whom he refers to as his "adoptive parents", although he was never legally adopted by them.
 In the summer of 2016, Alli announced that he would stop having his surname on match shirts, instead opting for "Dele", since he felt no connection with his biological father's family.

 Dele was a Liverpool fan growing up with Steven Gerrard his childhood idol, seeing Gerrard and Frank Lampard as good role models for their professionalism.
 He is also a fan of British hip hop music, which led to the rapper Cadet releasing a single, "Advice", that references the footballer.

 On 13 May 2020, Dele was held at knifepoint during a burglary by two men who broke into his house in north London.
 He was punched and suffered minor facial injuries.
 The burglars stole various pieces of jewelry, including watches.

 In May 2021, he was spotted kissing Pep Guardiola's daughter Maria in Manchester.
-Dele has been in a relationship with model Cindy Kimberly publicly since June 2022.
+Dele was in a relationship with model Cindy Kimberly from June 2022 until 2025.

 In July 2023, during an interview for Gary Neville's podcast The Overlap, Dele revealed that he had been sexually abused at the age of six, and had started dealing drugs at the age of eight.
 He also opened up about having spent a six-week spell in rehab following the end of his loan at Beşiktaş, because of an addiction to sleeping pills and mental health issues.